 Look for organic, fair trade chocolate on the market, which preserves the environment and ensures farmers are compensated and treated fairly.
 There are many artisanal chocolate makers all around North America.
 I have my faves here in Toronto, and if you take a look around your neighbourhood I’ll bet you can find some awesome, conscious chocolate producers as well.

 To cut down on chocolate packaging (like chocolate wrappers), try making your own chocolate treats!
 You can easily whip up your own chocolate bars and chunks with simple ingredients like raw cacao, cacao butter and a natural sweetener.

 What Does Your Smoothie and Juice Habit Have To Do With It?

-Cold pressed juice and smoothie bars are growing in popularity – they are scattered throughout my hometown and are probably cropping up where you are if you live in a major city.
+Cold pressed juice and smoothie bars are popular – they are scattered throughout my hometown and are probably cropping up where you are if you live in a major city.
 In the United States, the juice industry earned over 2 billion in revenue in the last five years.
-Analysts predict that in the coming years, the market will grow by about 8%.
+Analysts predict that in the coming years, the market will grow to $14 billion by 2030.

 Take-away juice that comes in glass in a better option, but again, the first word in the well-worn phrase ‘Reduce, reuse, recycle’ is reduce.
 Glass takes 1 million years to break down in a landfill and only 20% of our paper, plastic and glass materials come from recycled materials.